GoosefleetEO/aa-structuretimers/README.md

 Almost every property of a timer can be used to define rules.
 For example you can define to get notifications only for timers which hostile objective or only for final timers.

 Note that setting a timer clause is optional and clauses that are not set, it will always match any.

+## Staging system

+You can define one or multiple staging systems.
+Then you can see the distance in jumps and LY from your currently selected staging system to any timer (except for WH systems).

+Staging systems can be added or modified on the admin site under: Structure Timers/Staging Systems.

 ## Permissions